foxkill/auctionresult/README.md

 +------------------+-----------+-----------+---------------+------------+---------------+--------------+-----------+-----------+-------------+------------+---------------+
 ```

-You have also the possiblity to display the results in a vertical format:
+You have also the possiblity to display the results in a vertical format if you apple the --vertical (-E) parameter:

 ```console
 foo@bar:~$ ars -E latest --sectype=bond --tenor=20y --days=153